MasterSmurf/rgb_led_gui/README.md

-# RGB LED Stripe Web GUI
+# RGB LED Stripe Web GUI via Raspberry Pi
 This is an Webinterface to controll multiple LED RGB Stripes via a Raspberry Pi.

 This project is based on the project from this youtube Video (made by mrsarge):